As promised. Copious food and daily notes, from St. Vianney to Lac-Cascapedia :).

 Distance: 20 km (12 miles)

 Day 6: Mist and mist.
-Kept to the schedule that I had been told was appropriate, which meant sleeping in, then tromping cheerfully down out of the clouds and washing myself (and all my clothes) pleasantly in a brook.
+Kept to the schedule that I had been told was appropriate, which meant sleeping in, then tromping cheerfully down out of the clouds, and purposefully dousing myself and my sweat-soaked clothes when crossing a brook.

 Arrived to Lac-Beaulieu before noon, lunched with Knorr Pasta side (butter and herb) with most of my creamy vegetable soup mix ( makes 4c. of soup) and extra dehydrated veggies.
 Apricots.
 Watched two beavers swim by, about 20 ft away.